Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 Using social CRM for customer service

-Social CRM is used by businesses looking to optimise service levels and the multi-channel customer experience.
+Social CRM is used by businesses looking to optimize service levels and the multi-channel customer experience.
 It can help businesses get the basics of customer service right, responding seamlessly in the way that suits the customer best.

 Today’s consumer expects the same great service from a business regardless of channel.